edgar183/issue_tracker/README.md

 ### Acknowledgements

-I used the following [blog](https://simpleisbetterthancomplex.com/) for tutorials on various Django topics such as AWS S3 integration, forms, integration
+I used the following [blog](https://simpleisbetterthancomplex.com/) for tutorials on various Django topics.

 The Accounts, Cart and Checkout apps are based upon the sample apps from the User Authentication and Authorisation and Ecommerce mini project components of the Full Stack Frameworks with Django module.